easyctf/easyctf_learn/linux-cat.md

 	cat *.txt
 	```

-  To view all text files only.
+  To view all `.txt` files only.

 * Reading a text file

   Sometimes a file will be too large to read since it won't fit on screen and will scroll by at high speed.
-To bypass this, use the `cat` command with `more` or `less`.
+To bypass this, use the `cat` command with `more` or `less` (however, on some shells the more command is not supported).

 	```bash
 	cat bigfile | more